Erich von Holst and Karl Herzog

 Flight in nature in the Deutsches Museum in Munich.

 - Demo-model runing (800 KB)

 Demonstration model with an active arm wing twisting by a pitching motion of the spare, built 1985 by suggestion and plans of Karl Herzog.

 Plan of the functional model

-to show the stroke- and twisting motions of the wings during the flapping flight of birds.
+which is shown in the show case, to show the stroke- and twisting motions of the wings during the flapping flight of birds.

 3. Wing-function of flying saurian (pterosauria)

 Karl Herzog has found that in birds in the state of a stretched wing the tendons and bands of the wing are tensioned in such a way, that the wing twist is set for gliding or sailing (please look at his book Anatomie und Flugbiologie der Vögel, published 1968, page 43).
 Muscle force for setting the correct wing twist, therefore, is not necessary, but only for stretching of the.
 It is caused in particular by muscles of the inner wing.
 This was probably also the case with flysaurs.